Union blockade: Major engagements

 The first victory for the U.S. Navy during the early phases of the blockade occurred on 24 April 1861, when the sloop Cumberland and a small flotilla of support ships began seizing Confederate ships and privateers in the vicinity of Fort Monroe off the Virginia coastline.
 Within the next two weeks, Flag Officer Garrett J. Pendergrast had captured 16 enemy vessels, serving early notice to the Confederate War Department that the blockade would be effective if extended.

-Early battles in support of the blockade included the Blockade of the Chesapeake Bay, from May to June 1861, and the Blockade of the Carolina Coast, August–December 1861.
+Early battles in support of the blockade included the blockade of the Chesapeake Bay, from May to June 1861, and the blockade of the Carolina Coast August to December 1861.
 Both enabled the Union Navy to gradually extend its blockade southward along the Atlantic seaboard.

-In early March 1862, the blockade of the James River in Virginia was gravely threatened by the first ironclad, CSS Virginia in the dramatic Battle of Hampton Roads.
-Only the timely entry of the new Union ironclad forestalled the threat.
+In March 1862 the blockade of the James River was gravely threatened by the first ironclad, CSS Virginia in the dramatic Battle of Hampton Roads.
+Only the timely entry of the Union ironclad forestalled the threat.
 Two months later, Virginia and other ships of the James River Squadron were scuttled in response to the Union Army and Navy advances.

-The port of Savannah, Georgia, was effectively sealed by the reduction and surrender of Fort Pulaski on 11 April.

-The largest Confederate port, New Orleans, Louisiana, was ill-suited to blockade running since the channels could be sealed by the U.S. Navy.
+The port of Savannah, Georgia, was effectively blockaded in the Siege of Fort Pulaski on 11 April.
+New Orleans, the largest Confederate port, was ill-suited to blockade running since the channels could be sealed by the U.S. Navy.
 From 16 to 22 April, the major forts below the city, Forts Jackson and St. Philip were bombarded by David Dixon Porter's mortar schooners.
 On 22 April, Flag Officer David Farragut's fleet cleared a passage through the obstructions.
 The fleet successfully ran past the forts on the morning of 24 April.
 This forced the surrender of the forts and New Orleans.
 The Battle of Mobile Bay on 5 August 1864 closed the last major Confederate port in the Gulf of Mexico.